ibezkrovnyi/image-quantization/README.md

 var resultPointContainer = imageQuantizer.quantize(pointContainer, palette);
 ```

-You may work with resultPointContainer directly or you may want to convert it to `Uint8Array`/`Uint32Array`
+You may work with resultPointContainer directly or you may convert it to `Uint8Array`/`Uint32Array`
 ```javascript
 var uint8array = resultPointContainer.toUint8Array();
 ```